lunabrain-ai/lunabrain/docs/content/blog/openai-not-so-open/index.md

 ---
-title: "OpenAI Vendor Lock-in: The Ironic Story of How OpenAI Went from Open Source to \"Open Your Wallet\""
+title: "OpenAI Vendor Lock-in: The Ironic Story of How OpenAI Went from Open SourcePage to \"Open Your Wallet\""
 description: "diving into the complicated past of openAI and their relationship with open source software"
 slug: openai-not-so-open
 date: 2023-03-24T07:00:00.000Z